Kentucky

 Eligibility Requirements

-To be eligible to vote you must be:
+To register to vote in Kentucky, you must:

 • Not judged mentally incompetent in a court of law